hate/keyless/keyless-desktop/README.md

 **Windows/Linux**: ⚠️ Core functionality should work, but:
 - **Autostart**: Implemented but may need testing on various distributions/Windows versions
-- **System settings links**: Implemented but may not work on all Linux distributions
-- **UI behaviors**: Some macOS-specific behaviors (activation policy, menubar-only mode) don't apply
+- **System settings links**: Automatically detects desktop environment (GNOME, KDE, XFCE) and uses appropriate commands

+**Linux Platform Detection:**
+- **Desktop Environment**: Automatically detects GNOME, KDE, XFCE, or other DEs and opens system settings accordingly
+- **Init System**: Automatically detects systemd, OpenRC, or runit; autostart only works with systemd (warns on other init systems)
+- **System Settings**: Uses DE-specific commands:
+  - GNOME: `gnome-control-center`
+  - KDE: `systemsettings5`
+  - XFCE: `xfce4-settings-manager`
+  - Other: Falls back to GNOME commands

 **Known Limitations:**
+- Autostart on Linux only works with systemd (OpenRC/runit users need manual configuration)
-- System settings opening on Linux depends on desktop environment (GNOME preferred)
+- System settings opening may not work on all Linux distributions or desktop environments
-- Autostart on Linux uses systemd (may not work on non-systemd distributions)
 - Some UI polish may differ between platforms

 **Contributions welcome**: If you test on Windows/Linux and find issues, please report them!